List of Dutch inventions and innovations: First book on stock trading (1688)

-Concept of technical analysis (1688)

-The principles of technical analysis are derived from hundreds of years of financial market data.
-These principles in a raw form have been studied since the seventeenth century.
-Some aspects of technical analysis began to appear in Joseph de la Vega's accounts of the Dutch markets in the late 17th century.
-In Asia, technical analysis is said to be a method developed by Homma Munehisa during the early 18th century which evolved into the use of candlestick techniques, and is today a technical analysis charting tool.

 Concept of behavioral finance (1688)

-Josseph de la Vega was in 1688 the first person to give an account of irrational behaviour in financial markets.
+Joseph de la Vega was in 1688 the first person to give an account of irrational behaviour in financial markets.
 His 1688 book Confusion of Confusions, has been described as the first precursor of modern behavioural finance, with its descriptions of investor decision-making still reflected in the way some investors operate today.

 Concept of investment fund (1774)

 The first investment fund has its roots back in 1774.
-A Dutch merchant named Adriaan van Ketwich formed a trust named Eendragt Maakt Magt.
+The Dutch merchant Adriaan van Ketwich formed a trust named Eendragt Maakt Magt.
 The name of Ketwich's fund translates to "unity creates strength".
 In response to the financial crisis of 1772–1773, Ketwich's aim was to provide small investors an opportunity to diversify (Rouwenhorst & Goetzman, 2005).
 This investment scheme can be seen as the first near-mutual fund.
 In the years following, near-mutual funds evolved and become more diverse and complex.

 Mutual fund (1774)

 The first mutual funds were established in 1774 in the Netherlands.
-Amsterdam-based businessman Abraham van Ketwich (a.k.a.
-Adriaan van Ketwich) is often credited as the originator of the world's first mutual fund.
+Amsterdam-based businessman Adriaan van Ketwich is often credited as the originator of the world's first mutual fund.
 The first mutual fund outside the Netherlands was the Foreign & Colonial Government Trust, which was established in London in 1868.